How to work abroad as a psychotherapist

 - How to find work in aid, doing consultancy work, or permanently.

 - What kinds of opportunities to maybe avoid.

 This is a brief intro in how to look for work abroad, mainly for social workers or psychotherapists.
 Some interested people might be;

 - those who might have recently qualified and are maybe struggling to get paid work here in the UK, those just looking for something a little different, or maybe a little adventure

 - psychologists in the middle of their careers finding themselves a little bored and wanting a new challenge, or looking to explore different kinds of career direction

 - therapists late in their careers wondering what the next chapter holds

 About Richard Jefferson

-I spent 15 years working abroad in the U.S., Argentina, and Cambodia.
-In that time I worked as a therapist in the U.S., had a small private practice in Buenos Aires, and founded and ran a centre in Cambodia.
-There I supervised both local Cambodian therapists, as well as foreign therapists from from all over the world.
+I spent 15 years working abroad in the U.S., Argentina, and Cambodia before returning to London.
+In that time I worked in a government clinic in Pennsylvania, had a small private practice in Buenos Aires, and founded and ran a counselling centre in Cambodia, where I supervised both local Cambodian and foreign therapists from all over the world.